Background Music (BGM)

 Musicians, composers and artists create music (authors).
 To distribute their music, authors may choose to use release their songs under something called Creative Commons Licences.
 These licences generally provide 'free' distribution of music, but apply different copyright licencing for individual and commercial use.

-The table shows the various use and restrictions available for music authors to choose when distributing their music through Creative Commons Licences.
+This table shows the various use and restrictions available for music authors to choose when distributing their music through Creative Commons Licences.

 As shown, music released under 'public domain' is completely free for individual and commercial use and without attribution to the author.
 Music released under CC BY licence is also free for use by individuals and commercial, but requires 'attribution' to the author.